0foo/study_notes/rhcsa/topics/filesystem/text_processing.md

             - `|` (Alternation, in extended regular expressions with `grep -E`)
             - `()` (Grouping, in extended regular expressions with `grep -E`)
             - `{}` (Intervals, in extended regular expressions with `grep -E`)
-            - NOTE: No shorthand character classes are available like \d, \w, etc.
+            - Note: depending on your build shorthand character classes may or may not be available in extended regex

         * Pearl Compatible Regular Expressions (not on RHCSE)
           * pretty much full vocabulary of REGEX